Header image courtesy of Duddell’s

 Chaiwala, B/F, 43–55 Wyndham Street, Central | (+852) 2362 8988

 After it briefly converted into a private event space at the beginning of 2020, we could not have been more pleased when May Chow’s neo-Cantonese restaurant opened to the public again—with extended hours, too!
-Buddy up with your favourite dining partner for a boozy brunch to remember with Happy Paradise’s eight-course sharing menu for two (available Tuesday to Sunday).
-At $350 a head, you’ll get five starters, your choice of two mains (we like the seared skirt steak noodles and Sichuan fried chicken), and a comforting mochi apple pie.
+Buddy up with your favourite dining partner for a boozy brunch to remember with Happy Paradise’s six or eight-course sharing menu for two (available Tuesday to Sunday).
+Starting from $480 per head, you’ll get four or five starters depending on your chosen sharing menu, your choice of mains (both menus feature different dishes), and your choice of dessert.
 Feeling thirsty?
-Add on $250 to get three hours of free-flow drinks, including the signature five-spice gin and tonic.
+Add on $250 to get two hours of free-flow drinks, which includes sparkling wine, house red and white wines, draught beer, and house spirits, amongst others.
+Free-flow Champagne comes in at an additional $100.

 Happy Paradise, UG/F, 52–56 Staunton Street, Central | (+852) 6794 8414